AndreVale69/FaaS-Azure-presentation/README.md

 # Presentazione_FaaS
-Small project realized for a CS course
+Small project realized for a CS course.
+Import the code on Azure Cloud Functions.